erjoyner/ESIP2023Summer-A-Tour-of-NASA-s-Earth-Science-Open-Data-Resources/README.md

 ## A Tour of NASA's Earth Science Open Data Resources
 Wednesday, July 19 • 2:00pm - 3:30pm

-This hands-on session aims to demystify NASA Earth data, services, and tools for data users who are new to NASA data by providing a tour of the freely and openly available Earth data resources.
-We will show participants how to navigate NASA's Earthdata website, showcase commonly used data discovery, access, and visualization tools, and highlight how a user can get help with NASA Earth data resources.
+This hands-on session aims to demystify NASA Earth science data, services, and tools for data users who are new to NASA data by providing a tour of the freely and openly available Earth data resources.
+We will show participants how to navigate NASA's Earthdata website, showcase commonly used data discovery, access, and visualization tools, and highlight how a user can get help with NASA Earth science data resources.
 The instruction and scaffolded/supported practice will offer participants hands on assistance and subject matter expertise to successfully discover, access, and use NASA Earth data resources.

 ### Presenters
 * Jennifer Brennan: NASA Earth Science Data and Information System (ESDIS) Outreach Lead, ADNET Systems Inc. [email Jennifer](Jennifer.L.Brennan@nasa.gov)